una1veritas/Puzzle/README.md

-# NCurses
+# Pencil and/or Computer Puzzle related
- ncurses based programs
+ ncurses based programs and others